ReeezZ/rust_guitar_app/.llm/instructions.md

 - Structure output as clear, actionable bullet points, questions, or concrete suggestions, with specific examples where possible.
 - Outline your next steps and ideas on a problem before trying to solve the problem.
   - Create a plan of what to do before doing it
+- Do not go "over the top" when writing text for code comments or docs for example.
+Stay grounded.

 ## Project Context Reference

 **IMPORTANT**: Always reference the `README.md` file for a project overview and goals

+This is a simple project for a single person for building a small tool and learning.

 ## Technology-Specific Guidance